CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 ## ptmctl Commands

-`ptmctl` is a client of the `ptmd` service that retrieves the operational state of the ports configured on the switch and information about BFD sessions from `ptmd`. `ptmctl` parses the CSV notifications sent by `ptmd`.
+`ptmctl` is a client of the `ptmd` service that retrieves the operational and LLDP state of the ports configured on the switch. `ptmctl` parses the CSV notifications sent by `ptmd`.
 See `man ptmctl` for more information.

 ### ptmctl Examples